 - Consider information in the URL or file name itself.
 Even if a part of a website is blocked by robots.txt, the URLs may be indexed in search (without their content).
 Use hashes in URL parameters instead of email addresses or names.

 Consider using authentication to limit access to the redacted content.
 Serve the resulting

 - When publishing, make sure that the website is verified in Google Search Console.
 This allows quick removal action, if needed.

 What to do if unredacted or improperly redacted documents are indexed in Search

 - Remove the live document from the website or location where you published it.

 - Use the Removals tool for the verified site to remove the documents in question from Search.
 Use a URL prefix if you need to remove many documents.
 For verified sites, a URL removal generally takes less than a day.
 This prevents the document in question from appearing for any searches for redacted content.

 - Host the properly redacted document under a different URL.
 This makes sure that any newly indexed version is of the new document, and not an older version of the document (since recrawling of URLs and updating them in a search index can take a bit of time).
 Update any links to those documents.

 - Contact any other site that may also be hosting the improperly redacted documents and ask them to take them down as well.
 Ask them to use the Removals tool in their Search Console account, or you can use the Outdated Content tool to ask Google's systems to update the search results.

-- Allow the URL removal requests to expire (this happens after the URLs were either updated in the Google search index, or after about 90 days).
+- Allow the URL removal requests to expire (this happens after the URLs were either updated in the Google Search index, or after about 6 months).